 Please note – Sat Navs are not always reliable for this area.

 Both Stagecoach and Citylink operate regular bus services to Aviemore.
-You can reach Aviemore via the Express Coaches from London Victoria and all over the country, or travel with There is also a Scottish Citylink bus service which has limited stops at the Park.
+You can reach Aviemore via the Express Coaches from London Victoria and all over the country, or there is also a Scottish Citylink bus service which has limited stops at the park.

-The local Stagecoach bus number 32 service coming from Carrbridge/Aviemore or Newtonmore stops at the entrance to the Highland Wildlife Park.
+The local Stagecoach bus number 39/M39 service coming from Carrbridge/Aviemore or Newtonmore stops at the bottom of our entrance road – you will then have a walk of around half a mile to our pay kiosks.
 Our stop is between Kincraig and Kingussie.

 Click here for Traveline Scotland or phone Traveline Scotland on 0871 200 22 33.

-The nearest Airport is Inverness and is approx. 1 ½ hours' drive from the Park.
-Edinburgh, Glasgow and Aberdeen airports are all around 2-3 hours' drive away.
+The nearest Airport is Inverness and is approximately a one and a half hour drive from the park.
+Edinburgh, Glasgow and Aberdeen airports are all around two – three hours drive away.